Premium Processing from USCIS - Fact Sheet

 The Premium Processing fee must be paid with a separate check or money order; it cannot be combined with the regular petition fee.
 Form I-907 (Request for Premium Processing Service) can be downloaded from the USCIS Downloadable Forms Page.

-Check out our Premium Processing News Flash page for more of the latest info on the Premium Processing Service from USCIS.
+Check out our Premium Processing News Flash page for more of the latest info on the Premium Processing from USCIS.

 Do you want to utilize the USCIS Premium Processing Service for H-1B petitions or other work-related petitions?
 Contact us here at Savitz Law today!
 We can help you file or upgrade your case.